What Guest Blogging and Blogger Outreach Are Actually About

 Blogger outreach is the art of contacting bloggers while guest blogging is just one reason among dozens if not hundreds to approach bloggers.

-Let me list a few typical reasons – but often not mentioned in advice posts – to do blogger outreach:
+Let me list a few typical reasons – that are rarely mentioned in advice posts – to practice blogger outreach:

-- Sending a blogger a product to test
+- sending a blogger a product to test and/or review

 “guest blogging is solely about building links”